This post may contain affiliate links. Please read our disclosure policy.

 ➡️➡️➡️ The full ingredient amounts and instructions are listed below on the printable recipe card.
 Scroll below the recipe card for frequently asked questions and tips for success.

 Original Ranch dressing mix: There are several different flavors of these dressing packets now, but we prefer to stick with the original.
-There’s already a lot of flavor going on with these crackers so you really don’t need to add anything else.
+There’s already a lot of flavor going on with these crackers, so you really don’t need to add anything else.

-Avocado oil: We like avocado oil, but you can use pretty much any oil that you prefer.
+Avocado oil: We like avocado oil, but you can use pretty much any neutral oil that you prefer.

 How to make firecracker crackers